-Advances for assets under construction at September 30, 2020 include \$362,473 (US\$271,739) toward the manufacturing of the crushing plant and Merrill-Crowe plant for the heap leach operations.
+Advances for assets under construction included payments advanced toward the manufacturing of the crushing plant and Merrill-Crowe plant for the heap leach operations.
 The full contracted amount will be paid in various instalments with the final payments due once the equipment is delivered.
-An impairment charge of \$629,190 (US\$467,572) was recorded for the year ended September 30, 2020, as certain equipment paid for in advance are no longer available to the Company.
+An impairment charge of \$629,190 (US\$467,572)) was recorded during the year ended September 30, 2020, as certain equipment paid for in advance are no longer available to the Company.
+During the year ended September 30, 2021, the remaining advance of \$343,532 (US\$271,739) was also written off.